How to Stage a Home on a Budget: Simple Tips That Sell

 5. Let There Be Light

 Bright spaces feel larger and more welcoming.
 Open curtains, clean windows, and replace dim bulbs with brighter, energy-efficient ones.
-Mirrors can also help reflect natural light and make rooms appear more spacious.
+Adding mirrors can also reflect natural light and make rooms appear more spacious.

 6. Highlight Key Features

 Focus on what makes your home unique.
 Stage areas like a fireplace, outdoor patio, or reading nook to draw attention.
-You don’t need expensive upgrades—simple touches like a bowl of fruit on the kitchen counter or a neatly folded blanket on a chair can make a difference.
+You do not need expensive upgrades—simple touches like a bowl of fruit on the kitchen counter or a neatly folded blanket on a chair can make a difference.

 7. DIY Artwork and Upgrades

-These small changes are affordable but make your home feel fresh and move-in ready.
+These small changes are affordable and make a home feel move-in ready.

 Final Thoughts

 Staging a home on a budget is all about creativity and presentation.
-By decluttering, deep cleaning, adding simple decor, and maximizing light, you can make your home irresistible to buyers—without overspending.
-Remember, buyers often notice little details that make a big difference in perception.
+By decluttering, deep cleaning, adding simple decor, and maximizing light, you can make your home irresistible to buyers without overspending.
+Buyers often notice little details that make a big difference, so even small touches can have a big impact.

 Kristie Wheeles